Royal gramma: Diet

 The royal gramma is a planktivore, eating mostly zooplankton and crustaceans.
 The royal gramma is also a cleaner fish.
 It removes the ectoparasites (a parasite that lives on the skin of a fish) from other fish and learns to eat dead food, such as crustaceans and fish flesh.
-They prefer to pick their food from the middle of the water coTheir natural range covers the Bahamas, Venezuela, Antilles, Bermuda, and through the waters surrounding Central America and the northern part of South America.
+They prefer to pick their food from the middle of the water column.
+Their natural range covers the Bahamas, Venezuela, Antilles, Bermuda, and through the waters surrounding Central America and the northern part of South America.
 The Royal Gramma tends to swim more towards the bottom with the depth range between 1 and 20 m (3 and 60 ft).